Will I Experience Incontinence During My Pregnancy?

 NorthShore offers comfortable, absorbent liners and pads to support pregnant women.Shop DynaDry Supreme

 NorthShore’s DynaDry Supreme Liners are available in sizes from medium to 2X-Large so pregnant women can find the best fit for their bodies.
-These have a Figure 8 absorbent lining shape with absorbency between 17 and 32 ounces — with quick wicking ability.
+These have a Figure 8 absorbent lining shape with absorbency between 17 and 32 ounces — with quick-wicking ability.
 DynaDry Supreme’s discreet, cloth-like liner also has leak guards so you can move freely without worrying about accidents.
 And, they can be used for both urinary and fecal incontinence.

-NorthShore DynaDry Pads, Ultimate offer an hourglass absorbent lining in a small size to absorb up to 15 ounces of fluid.
+NorthShore DynaDry Pads, Ultimate offers an hourglass absorbent lining in a small size to absorb up to 15 ounces of fluid.
 Instead of leak guards, these protect against leaks with four elastic bands and come in a peach color.

 If more absorbency is needed, pull-up style underwear – also called protective underwear - may be a good option.
 They function like regular underwear and feature an absorbent lining and leak guards around leg openings for added protection.
 NorthShore’s GoSupreme Lite Protective Underwear is very popular with customers and offers all-day and all-night coverage if needed.